-These hybrid policies, which are actually life insurance policies with a long-term care rider, typically appeal to cost-conscious consumers who need both types of coverage and want to avoid paying separately for both a long-term care policy and a life insurance policy.
+The hybrid policies are permanent life insurance policies with a long-term care rider.
+They often appeal to cost-conscious consumers who need both types of coverage and want to avoid paying separately for both a long-term care policy and a life insurance policy.

-Consider the following five questions to determine whether or not a hybrid policy will meet your needs.
+Whether a long-term care insurance or a combination life insurance policy is best depends on what you want from your policy.
+Consider these five questions to determine whether or not a hybrid policy will meet your needs.

-1. When are hybrid life insurance policies a good fit?
+1. When are combination life insurance policies a good fit?

 Hybrid policies tend to have the greatest appeal for consumers in their late-40s to early-70s, who are concerned about incurring hefty long-term care costs, says Neal Kerins, assistant vice president of insurance product management at John Hancock Insurance.